ForgeRock/fr-config-manager/README.md

 Note that these tools are not supported by ForgeRock: they are sample code to be adapted or used as-is as part of the customer owned configuration management tooling.

+If you encounter any issues or have any suggestions for improvement, please [raise an issue via the repo](issues) and it will be reviewed for addition to the backlog.

+If you would like to contribute to this project you can fork the repository, clone it to your machine and get started.

 ## Packages

 This repository provides the following packages